itsrobel/spacetime/README.md

 - [x] add prisma
 - [x] add users to the database
-- [ ] turn the user id into a string
+- [x] turn the user id into a string
 - [x] add flashcards to the database
 - [x] add next auth to trpc, turn the current end points to trpc end points

-- [ ] I need to add the flashcards to the decks
+- [x] I need to add the flashcards to the decks

+- [ ] instead of going directly into flashcard view for when clicking on a deck have a deck page that shows the deck details and progress

+  - [ ] I need a way to delete decks
   - [ ] I need a way to remove flashcards from deck
-- [ ] I need a way to delete decks

 - [ ] I need to be able to update the visibility of decks

 what should the flashcard table look like?